rawidaniel/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19. 20-hiago
     * Script that removes all letters c and C from input.
 20. 21-reverse
     * Scripts that reverse its input.
+21. 22-users_and_homes
+    * Script that displays all users and their home directories, sorted by users.